scmacdon/AWSBlog/README.md

 ## Create a JAR file for the Greetings application

-You can package up the project into a JAR file that you can deploy to Amazon Elastic Beanstalk.
-To package up the project, you can use the following Maven command.
+You can package up the project into a JAR file that you can deploy to Amazon Elastic Beanstalk by using the following Maven command.

 	mvn package